Disease Guide ·Liver Disease ·2026

 What Causes Liver Disease

-Multiple types — chronic hepatitis (inflammation of the liver), portosystemic shunt (abnormal blood vessel bypassing the liver), liver failure from toxin exposure (xylitol, certain medications, sago palm), copper storage disease (genetic in some breeds), and liver cancer.
+Chronic hepatitis, portosystemic shunt (abnormal blood vessel bypassing the liver), toxin exposure (xylitol, medications, sago palm), copper storage disease, and liver cancer.
 Can be acute (sudden) from poisoning or chronic (gradual) from ongoing damage.
-The liver performs over 500 functions
+The liver performs over 500 functions.

 Symptoms - What to Watch For